kavia-common/BankApp-179898/kavia-docs/java21-migration-progress.md

     - src/main/java/com/coding/exercise/bankapp/config/SecurityConfig.java
     - README.md

-- 04.01 Clean build on Java 21 — In-progress
+- 04.01 Clean build on Java 21 — Blocked
-  - Executed: ./mvn -q -DskipTests clean package (via shim -> wrapper).
+  - Expected command: ./mvn -q -DskipTests clean package (shim → wrapper) or ./mvnw ...
-  - Result: If environment JDK does not support release 21, error appears: "error: release version 21 not supported".
+  - Current preview failure: 'mvn: command not found' because preview hardcodes 'mvn' outside project root, bypassing our ./mvn shim.
-  - Action needed: Ensure JAVA_HOME points to JDK 21 in the preview/CI environment and re-run.
+  - Environment requirement: JAVA_HOME must point to JDK 21, and preview must call ./mvn or ./mvnw (or ./start).
-  - Logs: ./logs/build-04.01.txt
+  - Logs: ./logs/build-04.01.txt (use scripts/run_build_04_01.sh locally/CI).

+- 05.01 Run and smoke-test — Blocked
+  - Expected command: ./start or ./mvnw spring-boot:run -Dspring-boot.run.arguments="--server.port=$PORT --server.address=0.0.0.0"
+  - Blocked because preview currently attempts 'mvn' directly; once preview uses ./mvn (shim) or ./mvnw, run should succeed.

-## Notes
+## Diagnostics

-- Swagger/OpenAPI provided by springdoc; no custom Docket or springfox config remains.
-- If actuator endpoints need to be unauthenticated, add "/actuator/**" to permitted requestMatchers and configure management.endpoints.web.exposure.include in application.yml as needed.
+- mvn-not-found: Preview environment appears to hardcode 'mvn' and invoke it from outside the repo root, so our './mvn' shim is not picked up.
+Repository already includes:
+  - ./mvn (shim that proxies to ./mvnw)
+  - ./mvnw and ./mvnw.cmd (Maven Wrapper)
+  - project_manifest.yaml configured to use './mvn' and fallbacks
+  - start/start.sh and run.sh that use ./mvnw
+- Action required in preview environment:
+  - Use ./start (preferred) or ensure commands run in project root so './mvn' shim is on PATH, or call ./mvnw directly.
+  - Ensure JAVA_HOME uses JDK 21 to avoid "error: release version 21 not supported".
+- Once preview uses ./mvn or ./mvnw, steps 04.01 and 05.01 can proceed.